Chart Color Schemes

 The level of cultural diversity witnessed in North Coogee was found to be above average when compared nationally for a number of language and cultural background related metrics

-North Coogee, as per the census conducted on 29th August 2016, demonstrated a higher level of cultural diversity compared to most other local areas.
-Specifically, 15.2% of its residents spoke a language other than English at home and 36.3% were born overseas.
-Christianity was identified as the predominant religion in North Coogee, with 53.9% of people adhering to it.
+North Coogee exhibited higher cultural diversity than most local areas, with 15.2% of its residents speaking a language other than English at home and 36.3% born overseas.
+Christianity was the predominant religion in North Coogee, comprising 53.9% of the population.
+Notably, Judaism was overrepresented compared to Greater Perth, making up 0.2% versus 0.3%.

 Frequently Asked Questions - Diversity